miaelfk/miaelfk/README.md

 When I'm not coding, you'll find me:

-- 🎮 Playing: from zombies to relaxing things <br>
+- 🎮 Playing: from zombies to relaxing things
-- 🥐 Spending my money in overpriced cafés because of beautiful food
+- 🥐 Trying to see all the cafés in São Paulo
 - 📖 Reading books: my favorite genre is horror/fiction
 - 👨‍👩‍👧 Coding or not, always loving my beautiful family